UPPMAX/R-python-julia-matlab-HPC/docs/julia/interactiveJulia.rst

       - At HPC2N: ``salloc`` ...
       - At UPPMAX: ``interactive`` ...
-   - Follow the same procedure as usual by loading the Python module and possible prerequisites.
+   - Follow the same procedure as usual by loading the julia module and possible prerequisites.